OmarMiniesy/Notes/Defensive Security/Security Operations/SOAR.md

 - **Response**: Taking action from a central interface while automating response.

 SOAR is mainly built on the concept of **playbooks**.
-- A playbook is a predefined workflow that contains several actions to follow during a certain scenario
+- A playbook is a predefined workflow that contains several actions to follow during a certain scenario.
+- It is a structured document that defines the steps required to investigate and remediate specific threats.

 ---